ilsegaertner/AsynchronousWorker/README.md

 - Implemented `limitConcurrentTasks` to check if the number of running tasks is within the limit:
 - Created `push()` to add tasks to the queue (`taskQueue`) and initiate task processing `processTasks()`:

-- **Pause and Resume**: Implemented methods to control the queue's ability to start new tasks with `is.Paused` flag:
+- **Pause and Resume**: Implemented methods to control the queue's ability to start new tasks with `isPaused` flag:

   ```javascript
   pause() {